 Stuff CEO Sinead Boucher joined the team in Russell McVeagh's Wellington office recently to hand over NZ$1 – the purchase price that Sinead paid to buy Stuff, New Zealand's largest news site.
-Russell McVeagh partners David Raudkivi, Sarah Keene, Anna Crosbie, and Fred Ward worked for the vendor Nine Entertainment on this management buyout deal.
+Russell McVeagh partners David Raudkivi, Anna Crosbie, and Fred Ward worked for the vendor Nine Entertainment on this management buyout deal.

 Before Sinead became CEO in August 2017, hopes for ownership at the time had been pinned on an ultimately failed merger proposal with rival NZME.
 Since then, Fairfax New Zealand's business rebranded as Stuff and has expanded its revenue streams, with assets including Neighbourly, and Stuff Fibre, which had 20,000 broadband customers when it was sold to Vocus in May, a deal which David Raudkivi also assisted Stuff to complete.